 Designed for students to immerse themselves in British culture and explore the educational system, with an emphasis on the diverse populations of Pakistani and Indian students and schools.
 Provides students with three learning experiences: 1) observation and participation in British elementary and secondary schools; 2) homestay with a British family; and 3) cultural exploration in London and surrounding areas.

-Prerequisites: EDU 200; EDU 201; GES 130 or GES 244; Admission to the education program.
+Prerequisites: EDU 200; EDU 201; GES 130 or GES 244; Admission to the Education program.
 Offered: Occasionally interim.

-EDU 240 · Educational Psychology 3 Credits

-Psychological foundations of education.
+EDU 240 • Educational Psychology 3 Credits Psychological foundations of education.
 Various aspects of growth and development, the nature and conditions of learning, implications for teaching, and evaluation.

 Prerequisites: EDU 200; EDU 201; Admission to the Education program.
+Corequisites: Must be taken concurrently with EDU 241.
 Offered: Fall, Spring.
-Special Notes: Intended for 5-8, 5-12, 9-12, and K-12 licensure students only.
+Special Notes: Intended for 5-8, 5-12, and K-12 licensure students only.